saqibroy/web-crawler-dashboard/client/README.md

 # React + TypeScript + Vite

+## SEO & Metadata

+This project includes basic SEO and metadata best practices, even though it is a dashboard-style application not intended for public indexing.
+Each page sets a dynamic `<title>` and `<meta name="description">` using a reusable `SeoHelmet` component.
+Additionally, a `<meta name="robots" content="noindex">` tag is included to prevent search engines from indexing the dashboard, as is standard for internal tools.

+- Dynamic page titles and descriptions for improved browser usability and social sharing.
+- `noindex` meta tag to prevent search engine indexing of private/internal pages.
+- See `src/components/common/SeoHelmet.tsx` for implementation details.

+---

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: